Dog phobia therapy where the end goal isn’t to love dogs…

 Your first between-sessions task

-Ongoing sessions (45-50 minutes, weekly - same day same time, 3-6 months or longer), during which we will:
+Ongoing sessions (45-50 minutes), during which we will:

 Go deeper on our shared understanding of what may have led to development of your difficulties, and what may be keeping them going (called a ‘formulation’), to use as a basis for your treatment plan